hymkor/oluacle/readme_en.txt

 =======

 [Windows]
-    - put oluacle.dll on Lua's library directory ,for example, C:\Program Files\Lua\5.1\clibs.

-    - put oluacle.exe on the one directory of directories pointed %PATH%.
+    - put oluacle.dll and oluacle.exe on the one directory of directories pointed %PATH%.

 [Linux]
     make -f Makefile.lin
-    (requires lua-5.1.4 and devel packages)
+    (requires lua-5.2.0)

 Syntax